oat-sa/taohub-articles/forge/wiki/install-pdfjs-viewer.md

 Because of license compatibility issue, it cannot be included within the default TAO package.
 That is why you need to install this library separately to use a consistent pdf viewer.

 You can download it freely [here](https://mozilla.github.io/pdf.js/getting_started/#download) and unzip it into the following folder: {YOUR\_TAO\_ROOT}/tao/views/js/lib/pdfjs.
-Your file system should look like this:{#download-and-unzip-it-into-the-following-folder-your-tao-roottaoviewsjslibpdfjs-your-file-system-should-look-like-this}
+Your file system should look like this:

     /tao
         [...]